In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 How is it not true?

-Well, in the first place, this woman was trying to tell a United States Senator that he ought to take charge and re-prioritize everybody's life this way.
+Well, in the first place, this woman was trying to tell a United States Senator that he ought to take charge and reprioritize everybody's life this way.

 I'm curious.

-I'm curious how exactly do you come to that?
+I'm curious, how exactly do you come to that?

 Because she wrote the letter.

-If she ha if if she she's free to reprioritize her life however she wishes.
+She's free to reprioritize her life however she wishes.

 What does Bob Casey have to do with it?

-Would you how do we know that Bob Casey's got his life prioritized correctly?
+How do we know that Bob Casey's got his life prioritized correctly?

-Well, that I'm quite sure he doesn't.
+Well, that I'm quite sure he does.

-But uh would you would you rather see her not pay her mortgage and not be a responsible citizen and honor her dad?
+Would you rather see her not pay her mortgage and not be a responsible citizen and honor her dad?

 She doesn't say here she can't pay her mortgage.

-She says I gather she says she can't buy food because she has to pay the mortgage.
+She says, I gather she says she can't buy food because she has to pay the mortgage.

 I don't know.